Alexleehj/Retail-Shop-RFM-Analysis/README.md

 ## RFM Segementation details and steps
-1. Calculate customer basic Recency, Frequency, Monetary original values via sql, since the data source is much earlier than the author's development time, we use the most recent time in the data source as the baseline to calculate recency. once compeletd, you will see sample data as follow:
+### 1. Calculate customer basic Recency, Frequency, Monetary original values via sql
+Since the data source is much earlier than the author's development time, we use the most recent time in the data source as the baseline to calculate recency. once compeletd, you will see sample data as follow:

 | CustomerID | Recency | Frequency | Monetary      |
 |------------|---------|-----------|---------------|